-For AP classes, 10 numerical points (1.0 additional quality points) are added to the passing semester grade for determination of awards and honors.
+For AP class credits awarded by PACS, 10 numerical points (1.0 additional quality points) are added to the passing semester grade for determination of awards and honors.
 No additional points are given to a failing grade.
-This includes online courses approved by Prince Avenue.
+This includes on-line courses pre-approved by Prince Avenue.